+The condensed consolidated financial statements are presented in U.S. dollars, which is the Company's reporting currency.
 The assets and liabilities of the Company's subsidiaries whose functional currencies are not in U.S. dollars are translated into U.S. dollars at the related period-end exchange rate.
-The U.S. dollar effects that arise from translation of net assets of these subsidiaries at changing rates are recognized in Accumulated Other Comprehensive Income (Loss) in the condensed consolidated balance sheets.
+The U.S. dollar effects that arise from translation of net assets of these subsidiaries at changing rates are recognized in accumulated other comprehensive loss in the condensed consolidated balance sheets.
 The subsidiaries' net loss is translated into U.S. dollars by using the average exchange rate for the applicable period.
-The condensed consolidated financial statements are presented in U.S. dollars, which is the Company's reporting currency.